avinash311/nyc-metrocard-refill/README.md

 # nyc-metrocard-refill

+**2021: This calculator is now obsolete.
+New York MTA fares are now simpler so there is no need to calculate discounts in this manner.**

 Yet another MetroCard refill calculator!
 Tourists to New York will likely use the stored-value version of the MetroCard.

 Use it to get a table of all possible additional subway rides based on current balance on a NYC MetroCard.
 It also offers a no-rounding mode, which may work for cash purchases at a manned ticket booth.